 Of course not.
 As in every other country, petty crime can happen and you need to be careful.
 But it’s all within the normal common-sense limits.

 Also, traveling alone anywhere in the world requires us to be focused and cautious at all times.
 And traveling, in general, has its downsides, too.

 I had a few bad moments in Uzbekistan.
-When I was walking hungry around Samarkand on the weekend and couldn’t find any working ATM, bank or money exchange for kilometers.
-Or when the owners of my hostel were rude and money-focused, and after a tour that I paid extra for, they left me stranded alone in the middle of the motorway, 5 km away from the airport where I soon had a flight from.
+When I was walking hungry and angry passing by the marvellous things to do in Samarkand on the weekend, but I couldn’t care less since I wanted to eat and couldn’t find any working ATM, bank or money exchange for kilometres.
+Or when the owners of my hostel in Khiva were rude and money-focused, and after a tour that I paid extra for, they left me stranded alone in the middle of the motorway, 5 km away from the airport where I soon had a flight from.

-Yet, those situations are exemptions and can happen anywhere.
+Yet, these situations are exemptions and can happen anywhere.
 Generally, I loved my solo travel time in Central Asia.

 On a more serious note – Uzbekistan safety facts